 - Open-source hardware!

-The ZTO-80 is designed around hardware that would have been available during the 1980s, with only a few exceptions.
+The ZTO-80 SBC is designed around hardware that would have been available during the 1980s, with only a few exceptions.
 Despite this, however, all of the hardware to create the SBC is still manufactured and readily available, including the entire Z80 family and the 74xx family.
-As of writing, every part can be found on Digikey if you use a Z80 SIO/0 in place of the DART.
+As of writing, every part can be found on Digikey.
 They can be expensive, so I have found that eBay is a good option to find chips for lower prices.
 However, you do need to be careful about fake and counterfeit chips.
-Once I create a good BOM I'll add it to the project files, but most of the part numbers are silkscreened onto the board or can be found in the schematics.
+There is a BOM for the SBC in the GitHub repository, but most of the part numbers are silkscreened onto the board or can be found in the schematics.

 Important hardware info:

 Note that the power input for the SBC is 5V only and is not regulated on the board.
 Anything higher than 5.5V can damage or destroy some ICs!
-On the SBC or backplane, power is provided through a 5mm barrel jack with a 2.1mm pin.
+On the SBC or backplane, power is provided through a 5.5mm barrel jack.
 I choose to use a cable such as this one so that I can use a USB port or AC adapter as a power source.
-On the SIO card, either serial port can be used to provide power to the whole system, which is useful as it means that you only need one cable to use a minimal system.
+On the modular system SIO card, either serial port can be used to provide power to the whole system, which is useful as it means that you only need one cable to use a minimal system.
 It is very important to only connect one power source at a time.
 I recommend removing the serial power jumpers from any port not being used to receive power so that it is difficult to accidentally connect multiple power sources at once.